SamirBoulil/slub/Readme.md

 ## Reminders

-A reminder is a synthesized list of all the PRs that are in review in a channel, and that do not have 2 GTMs yet.
+A reminder is a synthesized list of all the PRs that are to review in a channel and that do not have 2 GTMs yet.

 ### How does it work ?